 The Procedure for online payment is as under:

 i) Visit to IAI website at (www.actuariesindia.org) and login in member login with your login id and password.
 (If you are logging in for the first time, you can login by providing your membership number as login id and your date of birth in DDMMYYYY format as password).
 For example, if your membership number is 289 and date of birth is 6th May, 1980, then your login id will be 289 and password will be 06051980.
-If you do not remember your membership id, then please contact Ms. Prajakta Bhosle at actsoc@actuariesindia.org.
+If you do not remember your membership id, then please contact Ms. Prajakta Bhosle at sandeep@actuariesindia.org.

 ii) If you are an existing member of Institute of Actuaries of India and logging in for the first time and your Annual Membership fee is also due then, the system will prompt to update your address/contact details and then proceed for Annual Membership fee payment and afterwards will ask you to change your password and upload your photograph.
 If you are logging in for the second or subsequent time, it will prompt you to update your address/contact details and then proceed for payment of Annual Membership fee and show you details of Annual Membership fees payable.